mckennatim/spa/README.md

 ### 07-spa-hvac-v3
 Things load because of import.
 So the entry point is app.js and the first thing loaded is showRWD.
 Routing is implemented with showRWD.js on its own and routing like admind.

+####initial navigation
 What should wrap `home/locid`, `loclist` and `login` to authenticate user?

+    If home
+      if curloc, email and token in ls navto homw/:locid
+      else if no loc but email and token navto loclist
+      else navto login

-    If home/locid
+    If home/:locid
       if devices email  and token in ls
-        `connect to devices` with email and getToken if connect
+        `connect to devices` with email and token if connect
           start getting data
         else navto login
-      else if no devices but email and token
-        `get devices for this user and app and loc store in ls` `connect to devices`
+      else if no devices but curloc email and token `get devices for this user and app and loc store in ls` `connect to devices`

-    if LocList
+    if in LocList
+      get locs for this user
+      if only one
+        navto home/:locid
+      else make list
-      on click `get devices for this user and app and loc and store in ls` navto home/locid
+      on click `get devices for this user and app and loc and store in ls` navto home/:locid

     if login
       onclick navto soauth